 Shelby graduated from the University of Colorado with her Master of Arts in American history with a minor in public history and a certificate in historic preservation with high distinction.
 She also received her Bachelor of Arts, magna cum laude, in history from the same institution.

-Shelby had the wonderful opportunity to present her research on the restoration and preservation of the Colorado State Capitol at Colorado Preservation Inc.’s 2018 Saving Places Conference and on the Crawford Hill Mansion at the 2019 conference.
-Shelby's article on Louise Sneed Hill was published in the 2018 University of Colorado Historical Studies Journal and she also served as an assistant editor for the journal that year.
-Shelby served as the head editor for the 2019 University of Colorado Historical Studies Journal.
-She had another article published on her thesis topic, Louise Sneed Hill, in the Spring 2019 issue of Colorado Heritage magazine.
-She composed three articles for the Colorado Encyclopedia as well on the topics of Nathaniel P Hill, Alice Hale Hill, and Louise Sneed Hill.
+Shelby had the wonderful opportunity to present her research on the restoration and preservation of the Colorado State Capitol at Colorado Preservation Inc.’s 2018 Saving Places Conference and on the Crawford Hill Mansion at their 2019 conference.
+Shelby's article on Louise Sneed Hill was published in the 2018 University of Colorado Historical Studies Journal and she also served as an assistant editor of the journal that year.
+An additional piece she wrote on the life of Louise Sneed Hill was published in the Spring 2019 issue of the Colorado Heritage magazine and she has 14 articles published in the Colorado Encyclopedia.
 She was a Coulter Scholarship winner for Fall of 2018 and served as Vice President of marketing and communications for the CU Denver chapter of the Golden Key International Honor Society 2018-2019.
-At the end of her year of service Shelby received the outstanding officer of the year award from her chapter.
-Most recently, Shelby was awarded the 2021 Ward Family Prize in Public History from the University of Colorado.
+At the end of her year of service, Shelby received the outstanding officer of the year award from her chapter.
+In 2021, Shelby was awarded the Ward Family Prize in Public History from the University of Colorado.

 In 2018, Shelby won the first ever Three Minute Thesis competition on the CU Denver campus!
 As the only masters candidate, Shelby went up against 4 PhD candidates and clinched the win.